RobbyCowell/site/src/dispatches/003-the-articles/elements/003-the-articles.md

 Which resulted in this:

 ![screenshot of the result of the test, showing the metadata rendering in the browser render](./images/003-the-articles-image-01.png)

+At this point in the article, I committed the code as described above to server as an example.
+You can browse the source as it is at the time of writing <a href="https://github.com/RobbyCowell/site/tree/f09f47e0f00406e78bfb0a751a9c5a614f4f8a8d/src" target="_blank" rel="noopener noreferrer">here</a>.

 Seems to work well enough, but we can do better!